-- · Attendance records - · Number of topics discuss and topic description - · Number of records sealed and expunged - · Number of public information sessions performed - · Areas of concern to consider for next session bus or Uber/Lyft.
-Lyft now offers a program for applicants to have free transportation to apply for jobs, interview and their first few weeks on the job.
-We will communicate this program and our ability to help with transportation costs to each prospective employee that needs it.
+- · Attendance records; - · Number of topics discussed and topic description; - · Number of records sealed and expunged; - · Number of public information sessions performed; and - · Areas of concern to consider for next sessio.

 Transportation support for employees in areas of impact.
 Any necessary accommodations that will be provided for individuals coming from areas of disproportionate impact.